 - 100 g sugar

 - Wash the rhubarb, and cut up into big chunks.
-Place into a large saucepan, cover with the sugar, add around 3 tbsp water, put the lid on, bring to the boil, and rapidly steam for 5 mins.
+Place into a large saucepan, cover with the sugar, add around 3 tablespoon water, put the lid on, bring to the boil, and rapidly steam for 5 mins.

 - To make the shortbread, cream together together the butter and sugar, then add the flour, and mix together to form a smooth dough.
 I find it easiest to use my hands for the last part.

 - Rest the dough in the 'fridge for 30 mins, then turn out onto a lightly-floured board, and carefully roll out until it's about 1.5 cm (c.½") thick, and the same shape as your baking tin. (note 3)

 - Place the dough into the baking tin, and bake for around 20-25 minutes or so, until the shortbread is a pale golden brown.